bbawj/note-vault/Knowledge Representation.md

 Inference: process to implement entailment

 Soundness: only generate entailed sentences.
 If we start with valid premises, no invalid conclusions can be drawn and the system is sound.
+Everything that is provable is in fact true.

-Completeness: if we are able to prove all true sentences. __Sound inference does not have to be complete__.
+Completeness: Everything that is true has a proof. __Sound inference does not have to be complete__.

 ![](https://i.imgur.com/2W1p0tF.png)